lmontopo/Chapeau/README.md

 ###### STORING DATA
 How can we store data to be retrieved later?
-It might be tempting to make global variables in your app, which you're functions can update and then access later.
+It might be tempting to make global variables in your app, which your functions can update and then access later.
 However global variables will not allow for data to be stored separately for more than one client.
 Here we will discuss how Cookies can be used in a Chapeau app to store data.

 Let's start with an example:
-Suppose we want to impliment a quiz which asks the user one question per page.
-Before rendering the results page we want to retreive all of the user's answers at once in order to analyze them and determine the result.
+Suppose we want to implement a quiz which asks the user one question per page.
+Before rendering the results page, we want to retrieve all of the user's answers at once in order to analyze them and determine the result.
 Here's how an app might look in this situation:

 ```python
 import chapeau